Can covid herd immunity be reached without vaccinating kids? It’s complicated.

 Assuming almost all adults got vaccinated, it could be possible to curb the spread of infection among the adult population.

 However, children would continue to pass on the virus to their peers “until community rates are low enough that children are no longer getting infected,” said Stuart Ray, a professor of medicine in the division of infectious diseases at Johns Hopkins University.
-“Then what we might see are occasional sporadic outbreaks among children who are connected by transmission roots.”
+“Then what we might see are occasional sporadic outbreaks among children who are connected by transmission routes.”

 As it stands, about half of unvaccinated adults surveyed in the United States said they “definitely” intend to take the vaccine, but 14 percent said they would “probably not” and 10 percent gave a resounding no, according to census data released late last month.